 Federal Special Status Species

 Two federal agencies, the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (USFWS), are responsible for maintaining lists of species that meet the definition of threatened or endangered under the ESA.
-NMFS is responsible for maintaining the threatened species list for marine species and managing those species once they are listed.
-The USFWS is responsible for maintaining the threatened species list for terrestrial and freshwater species and managing those species once they are listed.
-NMFS and USFWS must determine if any species is threatened because of any of the following factors:
+NMFS is responsible for maintaining the list for most marine species and managing those species once they are listed.
+The USFWS is responsible for maintaining the list for terrestrial and freshwater species, as well as three marine mammal species (polar bear, Pacific walrus, and sea otter), and for managing those species once they are listed.
+NMFS and USFWS must determine if any species is endangered because of any of the following factors:

 - The present or threatened destruction, modification, or curtailment of its habitat of range;